MoFEM/mofem-cephas/media/paper.md

 # Examples and Capabilities

   `MoFEM` was initially created with the financial support of the Royal Academy of Engineering and EDF Energy to solve the problem of crack propagation [@kaczmarczyk2017energy].
 Over time, the domain of applications expanded to include computational homogenisation (DURACOMP EPSRC Project EP/K026925/1), [@ullah2019unified] bone remodelling and fracture (Kelvin Smith Scholarship), modelling of the gel rheology [@richardson2018multiphysics] and acoustics problems.
 Moreover, `MoFEM` includes an extensive library of example applications such as soap film, solid shell, topology optimisation, phase field fracture, Navier-Stokes flow, cell traction microscopy, bone remodelling, configurational fracture, plasticity, mortar contact, magnetostatics and acoustic wave propagation as shown in Fig.
   \ref{fig:examples}.

   ![Examples of user modules implemented using `MoFEM`.\label{fig:examples}](figures/mofem_modules_examples.png){width=100%}

  `MoFEM` is designed to provide efficient tools for solving a wide variety of user-defined problems.
 Fig. \ref{fig:shell} shows an example of error-driven *p-adaptivity* on hierarchical approximation base with a multi-grid solver applied to the Scordelis-Lo perforated roof problem [@kaczmarczyk2016prism].

   ![Example of *p-adaptivity* for hierarchical and heterogenous approximation with multi-grid solver applied for to Scordelis-Lo perforated roof problem using a solid shell element.\label{fig:shell}](figures/paper_shell.pdf)

   `MoFEM` provides a convenient application programming interface allowing a user to freely choose the approximation base (e.g. Legrende or Jacobi polynomials) independently from the approximation space, and type and dimension of the field.
 A user can approximate scalar and vectorial fields on scalar base functions, or vectorial and tensorial fields on vectorial bases.
-Moreover, `MoFEM` permits tensorial fields on tensorial bases, e.g. bubble base of zero normal and divergence free base functions, see example of such space in [@gopalakrishnan2012second].
+  Moreover, `MoFEM` permits the construction of tensorial fields on tensorial bases, e.g. bubble base of zero normal and divergence free base functions, see example of such space in [@gopalakrishnan2012second].
 A `MoFEM` user can freely set the approximation order on each entity of an element separately, e.g. edge, face, volume, or define a field on the skeleton.
+In Fig.
-In Fig. \ref{fig:convergence} we present a convergence study for the mixed formulation of a transport/heat conduction problem, and below we outline a snippet of the code for defining approximation space, base and order for each field in this example:
+  \ref{fig:convergence}, we present a convergence study for the mixed formulation of a transport/heat conduction problem, and below we outline a snippet of the code for defining approximation space, base and order for each field in this example:

   ```c++
   //add fields of fluxes and values to the mesh